Find out some of the things to see in Kaohsiung and why it’s my favorite city in Taiwan.

-Although the buildings are mostly old, in recent years Kaohsiung, and Taiwan in general, have seen incredible development.
+Although the buildings are mostly old, Kaohsiung, and Taiwan in general, have seen incredible development in recent years.
 The result is that in many cities you can see some really old houses side by side with modern skyscrapers.

 If you are passionate about architecture, Kaohsiung won’t disappoint you.
 Here’s a good example: the Formosa Boulevard Subway Station.

 These are just some of the reasons why it is worth visiting Kaohsiung.
 Don’t miss my next post where I explain what to see in Kaohsiung.